|Main Subject Pages|

 2. As a corollary to #1, consider the following quote: "Treat terminal dates with care.
 We can always have some indication of a starting date for a technique if we can find who first put the idea into practice.
 But any technique, once developed, can be used right up to the present - as many collectors know who have been so unfortunate as to rely too heavily on a popular termination date as sure evidence of true antiquity..."
 (Toulouse 1969b).
 In short, there was (and is) nothing to stop a glassmaker from using an obsolete method in the production of a bottle.

-4. The same bottle could have been recycled and reused many times for many years before finally being discarded - whole or broken (Busch 1987).
-This was almost universal with beverage bottles (e.g., soda, beer, milk) but was common with just about any type bottle, especially prior to 1920.
-Of course, soda & beer were reused up until quite recently.
+4. The same bottle could have been recycled and reused many times for many years before finally being discarded - entire or broken (Busch 1987; see link below).
+This was almost universal with many beverage bottle types (e.g., soda, beer, milk) but was variably common with just about any type bottle - especially prior to 1920.
+Of course, soda & beer bottles were reused up until quite recently; milk bottles beyond the mid-20th century.
 The bottle pictured to the right has a Wait's Liver and Kidney Bitters label pasted over the embossing of a Star Kidney and Liver Bitters bottle!
-(The two products were from separate companies which were cross-town [Sacramento, CA.] rivals during the late 19th to early 20th century.)
+(The two products were from separate companies which were cross-town [Sacramento, CA.] rivals during the late 19th to early 20th century.
+The author has also seen Star Bitters labels on Wait's bottles as well as both labels on the immensely period popular Hostetter's Stomach Bitters bottles!)

-Reuse, of course, does not change the manufacturing date of the bottle itself, but care must be exercised when using the known date of one or a few bottles to date other items found in the same context.
-When a likely or known "older" item is found in a known "newer" site, this is know as deposition lag.
+Reuse, of course, does not change the manufacturing date of the bottle itself, but care must be exercised when using the known date of one or a few bottles to date other items found from the same context.
+When a likely or known "older" item is found in a known "newer" site it is referred to as deposition lag.
 An example of this is the finding of a few pontil scarred utilitarian bottles among otherwise late 19th or early 20th century refuse.
 It is unlikely that this bottle was made during the same era, but instead was reused for a lengthy period or otherwise retained until broken or discarded.
+Pontiled base fragments could also be from later produced "specialty" bottles which are described below.

 5. Some bottle shapes are indicative of a particular manufacturing era, though many bottle styles/shapes were used for so many years - like the cylinder whiskey "fifth" or square snuff bottle - that the shape itself is not indicative of age.
 Other diagnostic tools must be used to date these items.
-Shape is more indicative of function - i.e., what the bottle was used for or contained - but even that has a myriad of exceptions.
+Shape is more indicative of function, i.e., what the bottle was used for or contained , though even that can have a myriad of exceptions.
 See the Bottle Typing/Diagnostic Shapes page for more information on the subject.

 6. And last, but definitely not least, is the fact that the art and science of glassmaking had a lot of glassmaker/glassblower induced uniqueness in the form of variations, errors, experimentations, and retrogressions.
 All this adds to the fascination with bottle making, but makes systematic dating similar to solving Rubik's cube - ostensibly simple on the surface but complex in practice.